sebit-provider/sebit-mcp-public/README.md

 - Numeric fields allow string input (`"8%"`, `"0.08"`)
 - Optional fields (`options`) may be added.
 - See `SEBIT_FRAMEWORK_INPUT_VALUABLES.docx` for detailed input docs.
 - All models comply with IFRS standards.
+- unauthorized commercial use of this architecture and MCP is prohibited.
+If you wish to use it for commercial purposes, please contact us via email (sebit.2508@gmail.com).

 ---